WPBeginner

 Domain Privacy is a separate add-on service sold by domain registrars.
 It allows you to show proxy information instead of your actual personal info.

 You don’t need to buy domain privacy if you don’t want to.
-However if you are concerned about privacy, then you can buy this service for a small cost.
+However, if you are concerned about privacy, then you can buy this service for a small cost.

-6. Can I buy more than one domain name?
+7. Can I buy more than one domain name?

 Yes, you can buy as many domain names as you like.

-7. Where can I learn more about making websites?
+11. Where can I learn more about making websites?

 Right here.
 WPBeginner is the world’s largest WordPress resource site for beginners.
-We have tutorials, step by step guides, and videos created specifically for beginner users.
+We have tutorials, step-by-step guides, and videos created specifically for beginner users.

-Here are some of the helpful resources you’ll find on WPBeginner (All of them are completely free).
+Here are some of the helpful resources you’ll find on WPBeginner (All of them are completely free):

-We hope this article helped you learn what is a domain name and how do domains work.
+We hope this article helped you learn what is a domain name and how domains work.
 You may also want to see our list of best free domain name generators to find cool ideas for your next domain name.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-About the Editorial Staff
+Editorial Staff

 The Ultimate WordPress Toolkit